Gary Clark (basketball): College career

 Clark made an immediate impact for Cincinnati, entering the starting lineup from day one and becoming the first freshman to start a season opener for the program since Lance Stephenson.
 At the close of the American Athletic Conference (AAC) season, he was named to the league's all-rookie team.
 Clark posted 7.8 points, 7.2 rebounds, 1.0 steal and 1.3 blocks per game as a freshman.

 In his sophomore season, Clark developed into one of the top defensive players in the AAC.
 After averaging 10.4 points, 8.8 rebounds, 1.2 steals and 1.5 blocks per game, he was named second-team All-AAC and the conference Defensive Player of the Year.
 Prior to his junior year, Clark was named to the preseason All-AAC first team.
 He averaged 10.8 points and 7.9 rebounds per game as a junior.

 At the close of his senior season, Clark was named AAC Player of the Year and Defensive Player of the Year.
 He averaged 12.7 points, 8.0 rebounds, and 1.3 blocks per game.
 Clark led Cincinnati to an AAC regular season title.
 He was the AAC tournament Most Outstanding Player after averaging 16.3 points and 11.7 rebounds in the conference tournament.
 Clark hit a game-winning free throw with four seconds in regulation to secure a 56–55 victory for the Bearcats in the title game.

 Professional career

 Houston Rockets (2018–2020)

-After going undrafted in the 2018 NBA draft, Clark signed with the Houston Rockets.
-Clark made his NBA debut on October 17, 2018, in a 112–131 blowout loss to the New Orleans Pelicans.
-Clark was originally signed to a two-way contract, but on December 6, 2018 it was converted to a standard deal.
-On January 7, 2020, the Rockets announced that they had waived Clark.
+After going undrafted in the 2018 NBA draft, Clark signed a two-way contract with the Houston Rockets on July 5, 2018.
+On December 6, 2018, his contract was converted to a standard NBA contract.
+During the 2018–19 season, he appeared in 51 regular season games and two playoff games for the Rockets.
+He also played 10 games with the Rockets' NBA G League affiliate, the Rio Grande Valley Vipers.

+After playing for the Rockets in the 2019 NBA Summer League, Clark re-joined the team for the 2019–20 season.
+In November 2019, he had three stints in the G League with the Vipers.
+On January 7, 2020, he was waived by the Rockets.

 Orlando Magic (2020–2021)

-On January 14, 2020, the Orlando Magic announced that they had signed Clark to a 10-day contract.
-The Magic signed him to a second 10-day contract on January 29, and signed for rest of season on February 8.
-On November 23, 2020, the Magic announced that they had re-signed Clark.
+On January 14, 2020, Clark signed a 10-day contract with the Orlando Magic.
+He signed a second 10-day contract on January 29, and a rest-of-season contract on February 8.

+On November 23, 2020, Clark re-signed with the Magic.